cript src="https://kit.fontawesome.com/5799a1f17a.js" crossorigin="anonymous">

 Avda.
 Pio XII, 44 · Torre 2 - Madrid, (Spain) +34913459730 infotsi@tsisl.es

-In the process to ensure the correct selection and assembly of the accommodation to install on a new built cruise ship, Navaliber requested TSI the on-site measurements of the Acoustic Reduction Index in different wall panels installed on a mock-up in the shipyard.
-The aim was to check the suitability of the solution and ensure the compliance with the levels defined in the Specification.
+In the process of ensuring the correct selection and installation of the outfitting for a newly constructed cruise ship, Navaliber commissioned TSI to measure the Acoustic Reduction Index on different partition panels that make up the demonstration mock-up built in the shipyard to verify the suitability of the solution and ensure compliance with the levels defined in the Specification.

-For this purpose, TSI technicians moved to the shipyard to carry out noise isolation measurements and characterize acoustically the different solutions to be implemented.
-With this aim in mind, an omnidirectional noise source and a calibrated sound level meter was employed.
-The procedure defined in ISO 16283-1, ISO 15186-2 and ISO 717-1 was followed to assess the acoustic insulation index of the panels.
-Furthermore, to assess the assembly of the panels and doors of the mock-up TSI used acoustic intensimetry techniques to obtain an acoustic map of each of the partitions to evaluate the transmission by flanks.
+For this purpose, TSI technicians visited the shipyard to conduct measurements of airborne noise isolation, characterizing acoustically the different solutions to be implemented.
+An omnidirectional noise source and a calibrated sound level meter were used, following the procedures defined in ISO 16283-1, ISO 15186-2, and ISO 717-1.
+Additionally, to evaluate the assembly of the panels and doors in the mock-up, TSI used acoustic intensity techniques to obtain an acoustic map of each partition and assess flank transmission.

-The results obtained were satisfactory and according to the applicable requirements.
-However, due to the concerns and good work of Navaliber, some improvements, identified in this measurement campaign, will be implemented in the final assembly of the accommodation.
+The results obtained were satisfactory and by applicable requirements.
+However, due to the concerns and good practices of the outfitting company Navaliber, some improvement aspects were identified for implementation in the final outfitting assembly.

-Due to all of this, TSI offers the market a wide range of techniques to acoustically characterize these solutions and more than 40 years of accumulated experience to evaluate and establish the relevant design recommendations adapted to the nature of each problem.
+Therefore, TSI offers a wide range of techniques to acoustically characterize these solutions to the market, along with over 40 years of accumulated experience to evaluate and establish relevant design recommendations tailored to the nature of each problem.

 Follow Us